 - Food reward/addiction.
 This may be controversial, but I think there is a point to all this food reward talk that’s been going on in the blogosphere.
 Our processed junk food and candy is carefully designed to artificially make it taste great and be addictive.
 It also contains a lot of sugar and starch.
 It’s like cigarettes: The nicotine makes people addicted, thus they smoke a lot and the smoke gives them cancer.
 Fast food and candy are also addictive, thus people eat more of it and the sugar/starch overdose makes them fat.

 - Genetic makeup.
-Asians do not look like Caucasians or Africans.
-They have (on average) way less musculature, they have a thinner build.
+On average, Asians do not look like an average Caucasians or Africans.
+They have (on average) less musculature and a thinner build.
 This means that comparisons between the weight of Americans / Europeans and Asians using BMI is misleading, it exaggerates the difference.
-Asians are often “skinny fat” or even get diabetes at BMI levels that are considered normal for Caucasians (e.g BMI 24).
+Asians can sometimes get “skinny fat” or even get diabetes at BMI levels that are considered normal for Caucasians (e.g BMI 24).

 What do you say?